gvwilson/sdxjs/src/doc-generator/index.md

 [% excerpt file="find-following.out" %]

-We can use this to create better output (<a figure="doc-generator-fill-in-headers"/>):
+We can use this to create better output ([% f doc-generator-fill-in-headers %]):

 [% excerpt file="fill-in-headers.js" %]
 [% excerpt file="fill-in-headers.html" %]